-Last week the New York Times ran an article about three B-list celebrities who decided to use the COVID-19 lockdowns as an opportunity to move to Austin.
-Why did Becca Tobin (Glee), Jamie-Lynn Sigler (The Sopranos), and Haylie Duff (Hilary’s older sister) pick Austin?
+This summer, the New York Times ran an article about three B-list Hollywood celebrities who decided to use the COVID-19 pandemic as an opportunity to move to Austin.
+Why did Becca Tobin (Glee), Jamie-Lynn Sigler (The Sopranos), and Haylie Duff (Hilary’s older sister) pick the Texas capital?
 “We liked the idea of being in a progressive city, but not necessarily something so overly populated,” Tobin told reporter Mariella Rudi, who is based in Los Angeles.

 Austin is a fun place, no doubt.
-Texans from across the state love to hop in the car and spend a long weekend paddle-boarding on Lady Bird Lake, swimming at Barton Springs, partying on Sixth Street, and reliving college memories at Kerbey Lane—as if the city were their personal playground.
+Texans from across the state love to hop in the car and spend a long weekend paddleboarding on Lady Bird Lake, swimming at Barton Springs, partying on Sixth Street, and reliving college memories at Kerbey Lane—as if the city were their personal playground.
 But playgrounds are for children.
 If you’re trying to buy a home, then you’re probably a grown-up.
-You deserve a grown-up city—the city of Houston.
+You deserve a grown-up city.

-Don’t get me wrong; Austin has some great attributes.
+Don’t get me wrong: Austin has some great attributes.
 The Capitol is a beautiful and historic building.
-Houston should aspire to have a campus of the caliber of the University of Texas.
-And Austin summers are somewhat more of a dry heat.
-But those great Austin amenities that people swear they could never do without—the live music!
+Houston should aspire to an institution of higher learning of the size and caliber of the University of Texas.
+Austin’s summers are less humid than Houston’s.
+But those Austin amenities that people swear they could never do without—the live music!
 The outdoors!
-The progressive attitude!—exist in every other major city in one form or another.
-And I would argue that Houston’s offerings are better, and more sophisticated, than Austin’s.
+The progressive attitude!—exist in every other major metropolis in one form or another.
+And I would argue that Houston’s offerings are better and more sophisticated than Austin’s.

 You want live music?
-How about the world-class Houston Grand Opera, Opera in the Heights, and the Houston Symphony at Jones Hall?
-If you’d prefer something more familiar to Austin sensibilities—a schlubby guy doing Oasis covers on his acoustic guitar, for example—Hopdoddy Burger Bar in Rice Village?
+How about the world-class Houston Grand Opera, the symphony at Jones Hall, and Opera in the Heights?
+And if you’d prefer something more familiar to Austin sensibilities—a schlubby guy doing Oasis covers on his acoustic guitar, for example—may I suggest Hopdoddy Burger Bar in Rice Village?
 Moreover, Houston can claim genres of music almost totally lacking in Austin—think DJ Screw, or Paul Wall and the Southern rap spawned by Swisha House.

-But let’s face it: You’re not getting any younger.
+But let’s face it: you’re not getting any younger.
 You probably don’t like new music anyway, and you get sleepy around 10 p.m.
-If you want to see Spoon or Ween or whatever, you can just wait until they go on tour, buy tickets to any city you want, get a babysitter, and make a weekend vacation out of it.
-You’re an adult now.
-You don’t need to cram into Emo’s to see your favorite bands live.
-Besides, Austin’s live music scene is dying.
+If you want to see Spoon or Ween or whatever, you can just wait until they go on tour.
+Get a babysitter and make a night out of it!
+Besides, Austin’s music scene isn’t what it used to be.
 Like thwarted homeowners, the venues and artists are getting pushed out as the money flows in.
-You once saw Grimes do a concert in a garage; now she’s Elon Musk’s girlfriend.
+You once saw Grimes hold a concert in a garage; now she’s Elon Musk’s girlfriend.
 Welcome to Austin in 2021.

-Well, what about the outdoors?
-Houston may not have hills, but we have hundreds of miles of bayou hike-and-bike paths, Lake Houston, and Lake Conroe, plus we’re a 45-minute drive from a little natural feature called the Gulf of Mexico.
+So, what about the outdoors?
+Houston may not have hills, but we boast more than a hundred miles of bayou hike-and-bike paths, as well as Lake Houston and Lake Conroe, plus we’re a 45-minute drive from a little natural feature called the Gulf of Mexico.
 Enjoy kayaking, fishing, or surfing?
 Enter the domain of Poseidon himself.
-By the way, Austin’s nearest beach is three and a half hours away.
-And if you really begin pining for rocky landscapes, just take a summer trip to Colorado.
+Austin’s nearest beach is three and a half hours away.
+And if you’re really pining for rocky landscapes, you can just take that money you’re saving on a mortgage and buy airfare to Colorado.
 We have two—two!—international airports with direct flights to cities across the world.
 That’s the Houston way!

-The main critique I’ve heard of Houston’s outdoors is that we lack a watering hole that can compare to Barton Springs.
+The main criticism I’ve heard of Houston’s outdoors is that we lack a swimming hole that can compare with Barton Springs.
 But here’s a Houston secret: as you get older, you will inevitably have a friend who owns a pool and is more than happy to have you over.
 Heck, you may become that friend!
 Let the college students pay $5 to enjoy a dip in a freezing pond with 599 of their closest buddies.
 In Houston, adult swim is free, and you’re allowed to bring drinks.

-Finally, there’s the politics.
-If the public vote to re-criminalize homelessness didn’t already deflate Austin’s sense of moral superiority, the fact that the city’s leadership can’t find a way to make housing affordable should be an indictment of anything related to self-proclaimed progressiveness.
-Politics is about power, and if Austin politicians can’t use their power to improve the fundamental living conditions of not only the most vulnerable but also a reasonably privileged middle class, then they should just admit the city is becoming a resort town for celebrities and a techno-oligarchy and spend their time arguing about plastic straws.
-Say what you will about Houston’s relationship with the oil and gas industry; at least pollution here has abated.
-Austin still hasn’t figured out how to mitigate the collateral consequences of tech wealth and Hollywood tourism.
+Finally, let’s talk politics.
+Organic food and yoga studios used to be proof of Austin’s progressivism.
+But that was before Amazon bought Whole Foods and before a good pair of yoga pants would set you back $100.
+If the vote to recriminalize homelessness didn’t deflate Austin’s sense of moral superiority, the fact that city leaders can’t find a way to make housing affordable should be an indictment of their self-proclaimed liberal values.
+Politics is about power, and if Austin politicians can’t use their power to improve the fundamental living conditions of not only the most vulnerable but also a reasonably privileged middle class, then they should admit the city is becoming a resort town for celebrities and techno-oligarchs.
+Say what you will about Houston’s relationship with the oil and gas industry; at least local leaders figured out how to get polluters to clean the air.

 Now that I’ve established that Houston can do anything Austin does, it’s time to turn the question back around and list all the qualities Austin lacks.
 I’ll be brief.

-When you’re young and free of responsibility, Austin is a fun place to live and hang out and maybe even work.
-But like the call to Keep Austin Weird, living in Austin as an adult means desperately trying to hold onto memories of a past that no longer exists.
-Austin’s weirdness used to be embodied by Leslie Cochran and Alex Jones.
-The cross-dressing celebrity has been dead for nearly a decade, and Jones pivoted from bizarre conspiracy theories to defending neo-Nazis.
+When you’re young and free of responsibility, Austin is a fun place to be.
+But like the call to “keep Austin weird,” living in Austin as an adult means desperately trying to hold on to memories of a place that no longer exists.
+Austin’s weirdness used to be embodied by the cross-dressing street performer Leslie Cochran and the conspiracy-loving talk-show host Alex Jones.
+But Cochran died nearly a decade ago, and Jones pivoted from yelling about aliens to defending neo-Nazis.
 Times change.

-In contrast, Houston, a place without pretension or zoning, will gleefully tear down its past if that makes the present more appealing—anything to give you the freedom to grow.
+Houston, a place without pretension or zoning, will gleefully tear down its past if that makes the present more appealing—anything to give you the freedom to grow.
 You won’t be restrained by outdated notions of what the city should be.
-You’ll be empowered by hopes of what the city can be.
-We’re improving our parks, adding more bike lanes, and expanding the mass transit system.
-And we don’t listen to NIMBYs who want to block affordable housing.
-Forty years of the Houston Area Survey show that we’re a city perpetually, even irrationally, optimistic about our future.
+You’ll be empowered by hopes of what it could be.
+We’re improving our parks, adding more bike lanes, and expanding our transit system.
+We’re not afraid to pour massive amounts of concrete to accommodate new residents either, while Austin tries to squeeze ever-more newcomers into existing infrastructure like an aging hipster trying to fit his dad bod into skinny jeans.
+Despite the traffic, crime, and flooding, we’re a city perpetually, even irrationally optimistic about our future.
 Houston thinks there are better days ahead, while Austin worries it is past its prime.